Berlin (Spanish TV series): Production

-In late November 2021, just days before the release of the second volume of the fifth part of Money Heist, Netflix announced that it was developing a spin-off series, Berlin, for a tentative 2023 release, with Pedro Alonso expected to reprise his eponymous role from the original series.
-On September 28, 2022, Michelle Jenner, Begoña Vargas, Tristán Ulloa, Julio Peña Fernández and Joel Sánchez were cast to co-star alongside Alonso.
+In late November 2021, days before the release of the second volume of the fifth part of Money Heist, Netflix announced that it was developing a spin-off series, Berlin, for a tentative 2023 release, with Pedro Alonso expected to reprise his character Berlin from the original series, and Money Heist creator and executive producers Álex Pina and Esther Martínez Lobato at the helm.
+On 28 September 2022, Michelle Jenner, Begoña Vargas, Tristán Ulloa, Julio Peña Fernández and Joel Sánchez were cast to co-star alongside Alonso.
 In March 2023, it was announced that Itziar Ituño and Najwa Nimri would also be reprising their roles as Raquel Murillo and Alicia Sierra from Money Heist.
 Filming began in October 2022 in Paris, France, and continued in Madrid, Spain.

 Creators Alex Pina and Esther Martínez Lobato wanted to do something "lighter" after their previous recent projects.
 In comparison to its parent show Money Heist, Berlin has more comedic tones and employed more actors and locations.
 The series was shot in a wider screen 2:1 ratio to give the characters "more of a scenic experience of their surroundings".

-The show was renewed for a second season on 19 February 2024 which had begun filming by 23 January 2025.
+The second season had begun filming by 23 January 2025.
+The season sees the return of the Professor (Álvaro Morte) from Money Heist, who is Berlin's brother.

+Release

+The series premiered on Netflix on 29 December 2023 and consists of eight episodes.
+In the first week of its premiere, it became the most-watched series worldwide and reached the Top 10 list in 91 countries.
+By February 2024, it was the ninth most-watched non-English show in Netflix history, with 53.1 million views, and had remained on the Top 10 non-English TV list for seven consecutive weeks.

+On 19 February 2024, the show was renewed for a second season, which was released on 15 May 2026.

+Netflix separated Berlins seasons into distinct miniseries, with season 1 titled Berlin and the Jewels of Paris and season 2 titled Berlin and the Lady with an Ermine.

 Critical reception

+On review aggregator Rotten Tomatoes, Berlin and the Jewels of Paris has an approval rating of 70% based on 10 reviews.

 The Daily Beasts Noel Murray felt the plot and new characters did not hold up to the original Money Heist.